Revision of ISO 9001

 Key expected changes in ISO 9001:2026

-As things stand at present, these are generally moderate adjustments without a fundamental reorientation.
+As things stand, these are, on the whole, moderate adjustments without any fundamental reorientation.

 ISO Revision Procedure